 - There have also been references to other Heretek groups who don't worship Chaos but have rejected being part of the Imperium, finding it too stifling.

 - For Science!: The Machine Cult will do anything to find an STC or understand an ancient device...except, usually, take it apart to reverse engineer it.
-This is partly because it would be heresy and offensive to the machine spirit, partly because they could not guarantee that they could put it back together, and partly because creativity unbound by exacting procedure opens up one's mind for daemons.
+This is partly because it would be heresy and offensive to the machine spirit, partly because they could not guarantee that they could put it back together, and partly because creativity unbound by exacting procedure potentially opens up one's mind for daemons.
 Anything sufficiently old and awesome is normally subjected to endless tests of function and non-invasive scans, making Mechanicus reverse-engineering nearly as slow as their acceptance of new designs.

-- God Is Evil: It is heavily implied that the Omnissiah is not an aspect of the Emperor (not that he is necessarily "good" either mind) but in reality the ancient C'tan god known as the Void Dragon, meaning that they are unknowingly worshipping one of their most dangerous enemies.
+- God Is Evil: It is heavily implied that the Omnissiah is not an aspect of the Emperor (not that he is necessarily "good" either mind) but in reality the ancient C'tan god known as the Void Dragon, meaning that they are unknowingly worshiping one of their most dangerous enemies.

-- Good Old Robot: The Kastelan robots not only look like rejects off of Forbidden Planet, they are an older technology that is far more acceptable than the A.I.
+- Good Old Robot: The Kastelan robots not only look like rejects from Forbidden Planet, they are an older technology that is far more acceptable than the A.I.
 'Iron Men', as they are pre-A.I. and require a datasmith Tech-Priest to swap out their program cards in order for them to function effectively.

 - Hiding Behind the Language Barrier: "Binary", an audible but non-verbal form of communication used by Tech-Priests to communicate complex information to one another via implanted speakers and brain-interpreter augments.
 Its use is forbidden to all but those inducted into the mysteries of the Machine Cult, and those employing it use as a means of hiding what they wish to discuss from those outside their orders.